 We may need the full path of a file, folder, or document on our PC while performing certain tasks.
 We often need to copy and paste a file path as a link in the Windows Command Prompt.
 If you have to upload a file or image, you can save yourself from navigating to the file simply by pasting the full path of a file in the upload dialog box.
-Here’re some easy ways to find a file path on Windows 10 and copy it to the clipboard.
+Here’re some easy ways to find a file path on Windows 10 or 11 and copy it to the clipboard.

 The idea of writing this tutorial occurred to me when I needed to type the full path of a file to check its MD5 checksum.
 Typing the path of a file is a clumsy job.
 However, if you know about the 7 handy methods to get the full path of a file or document on Windows 10, things will really be a lot easier.
 Below, we’ll also check out how we can copy a folder path on Windows.
 File Explorer is very user-friendly.
 However, if you want a change, you should consider trying these best Windows File Explorer alternatives.

 Copy the Full Path of a File or Folder on Windows

 This is the quickest way to copy the full path of a file or folder on a Windows 10 or 11 PC.
 The method is so easy that it doesn’t require steps.

 - Press and hold the Shift Key and right-click on a file or folder you want to copy the full path of.